Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 How to Prepare for Altitude Before Your Climb

-Build an Aerobic Base
+Build a Robust Aerobic Base

 Your ability to perform at altitude is strongly tied to your aerobic fitness.